hyperledger-labs/splice/cluster/README.md

 In addition to the documentation available from within the Canton console (try hitting Tab after spelling out a command name), the `LedgerApiAdministration.scala` and `ParticipantAdministration.scala` files in the Canton source tree (/ our fork) contain helpful pointers for interacting with the Canton APIs.

+You can also access sequencer and mediator:

+1. `cd` into a cluster directory of your choice.
+2. Run `cncluster sequencer_console <namespace>` or `cncluster mediator_console <namespace>`,
+   substituting `<namespace>` with the namespace in which your target node is running in.

 ### App APIs without authentication